Police: Parents delay help for wounded boy to scrub evidence

 The father's appearance at the home three hours after officers started investigating was suspicious because he was injured, Lewis said.
 Police say they found evidence of blood in the trunk of the vehicle that Kansas Lavarnia drove to the house.

-He is accused of first-degree murder, child abuse and hindering prosecution, while Wendy Lavarnia is accused of first-degree murder, court documents said.
-Prosecutors have not yet charged them.
+He was booked on suspicion of first-degree murder, child abuse and hindering prosecution, while Wendy Lavarnia was booked on suspicion of first-degree murder, court documents said.
+Prosecutors have not yet filed charges.

 In a court appearance before her son died, the mother asked a judge whether she could go to the hospital to see the boy, but the judge said she could not leave jail without posting bond.
 Kansas Lavarnia's only statements in court were responses to questions about his name and date of birth.